 Your business plan will lay out your business process.

-How much it costs to operate.
+How much does it cost to operate?

-What you expect to make in profits.
+What can you expect to make in profits?

 With house flipping, you’ll want to detail how much Cash you have upfront.